 - Frosted Christmas Tree (see below)

 - 8-inch glass bubble bowl (about 6-inch opening)

 - Line bottoms of two greased 8-in. round baking pans with parchment paper; grease paper.
 Place egg whites in a large bowl; let stand at room temperature for 30 minutes.

-- In another large bowl, cream butter and 1/2 cup sugar until light and fluffy.
+- Preheat oven to 350°.
+In another large bowl, cream butter and 1/2 cup sugar until light and fluffy.
 Add egg yolks, beating well.
 Beat in rum.
 In another bowl, mix the flour, baking powder and salt; add to creamed mixture alternately with coconut milk, beating well after each addition.

 - With clean beaters, beat egg whites on medium speed until soft peaks form.
 Gradually add remaining sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff glossy peaks form.
 Fold into batter.
 Transfer to prepared pans.

-- Bake at 350° for 20-25 minutes or until a toothpick inserted in center comes out clean.
-Cool in pans for 10 minutes before removing to wire racks; remove paper.
+- Bake 20-25 minutes or until a toothpick inserted in center comes out clean.
+Cool in pans 10 minutes before removing to wire racks; remove paper.
 Cool completely.

 - If cake layers have rounded tops, trim with a long serrated knife to make level; set aside.
 In a large bowl, beat cream until it begins to thicken.
 Add confectioners' sugar and vanilla; beat until stiff peaks form.

 - Place one cake layer on a serving plate, bottom side down.
 Spread jam over top to within 3/4 in. of edge; top with 1/2 cup whipped cream.
 Place second cake layer over whipped cream, bottom side up.

 - Spread remaining whipped cream over top and sides of cake; sprinkle with coconut.
 Refrigerate for at least 15 minutes.